quicwg/multipath/draft-ietf-quic-multipath.md

 use other encryption levels.

-If an endpoint receives multipath-specific frames from packets of other encryption levels, it MUST return MP_PROTOCOL_VIOLATION as a connection error and close the connection.
+If an endpoint receives multipath-specific frames from packets of other encryption levels, it MUST return FRAME_ENCODING_ERROR as a connection error and close the connection.

 All multipath-specific frames relate to a Destination Connection